Posts

 - Le désert des Tartares

-- Boris Vian (love it, very surrealist and always bordering on baroque, I definitively prefer the books he wrote under the Vernon Sullivan pen name):
+- Boris Vian (love his work, very surrealist and always bordering on baroque, I definitively prefer the books he wrote under the Vernon Sullivan pen name):

 - Les morts ont tous la même peau